 Carbon monoxide detectors can be purchased as a combination carbon monoxide and smoke detector, or separately.
 These start at very affordable prices, so you can get one for everyone on your list, or add one to a gift with other safety items.

 Electric toothbrush.
 A thrilling gift?
 No. Something they’ll use at least twice a day?
 Probably (at least, their dentist hopes so).
 My dental hygienist says that electric toothbrushes keep your teeth cleaner and are less likely to damage gums and enamel.
-Whether you get a basic no-frills $5 model, or a fancy option with a water flosser, it’s a gift that will keep them buzzing.
+Whether you get a basic no-frills model or a fancy option with a water flosser, it’s a gift that will keep them buzzing.
 (The fancy ones are a staple at membership clubs like Costco, or check your pharmacy and use your rewards from its loyalty program.)

 Emergency road kits.
-Everyone should have an emergency road kit and first aid kit in their car.
+Everyone should have an emergency road kit and first aid kit in the car.
 It’s a great practical gift for folks who commute long distances, live in snowy climates or enjoy road tripping.
 Throw in a warm throw blanket or sweatshirt to complete the gift.
 While you’re thinking about cars, consider a gas card.
 Gasoline is definitely expensive, which is why someone with on a limited income might appreciate filling up the tank for free.

 Movie theater and/or restaurant gift cards.
 When people cut back on spending, often it’s recreation like dining out or going to the movies that’s the first to go.
 A night out without having to hit the ATM would be a welcome gift for a special couple in your life.